Remediable Pension Savings Statement

 • Pay HMRC directly, or

-• Use Scheme Pays to request that the pension scheme pays the AA tax charge on your behalf
+• Use Scheme Pays to request that the pension Scheme Pays the AA tax charge on your behalf

 Changes to the Finance Act 2004, have now been introduced to allow for any negative growth in your Legacy scheme from 2023/2024 to be offset against any positive growth in your CARE scheme.